FrancescJR/another-example-challenge/README.md

 #### Exceptions
 Domain and application exceptions.
-Symfony exception listener for infrastructure exception and appropriate responses
+Symfony exception listener for infrastructure exception and appropriate responses (also for framework exceptions like routes not found)

 ### Application
 #### Command bus